We advance society by advancing freedom

 Community spotlight

-Violence, intimidation, and exile from Belarus
+Violence, intimidation, and exile for the last independent news outlet in Belarus

 In 2018 we financed Charter’97, the most popular independent news outlet in Belarus.
 Editor-in-chief (and Proton user) Natalya Radina has been on the front lines of Belarus's fight for freedom.